Portstewart Tramway

 Portstewart Tramway tram driver and conductor

-A blow-up of the above photo showing the conductor (on the trailer platform); he is wearing a uniform jacket with collar insignia and a large-crown, military-style cap with an embroidered hat band.
+An enlargement of the above photograph showing the conductor (on the trailer platform); he is wearing a uniform jacket with collar insignia and a tensioned-crown peaked cap with an embroidered hat band.
 The driver is wearing typical railway-footplate attire.
-The grade of the man between the engine and trailer is unclear, but he is certainly wearing a uniform, and with a soft-topped railway-style cap with what would appear to be a metallic cap badge.
+The grade of the man between the engine and trailer is unclear, but he is certainly wearing a uniform, and with a soft-topped railway-style cap with what would appear to bear a metallic cap badge.

 Portstewart Tramway Steam Tram No 2 Kitson at Portstewart Station

-Steam Tram No 2 (Kitson T84 of 1883) sits at Portstewart Station — photo undated, but probably taken not long before closure.
+Steam Tram No 2 (Kitson & Co.
+No T84 of 1883) sits at Portstewart Station — photo undated, but probably taken not long before closure.

 Portstewart Tramway steam tram driver

-A blow-up of the above photo showing the driver, who is almost certainly the same man as in the preceding photo.
+An enlargement of the above photograph showing the driver, who is almost certainly the same man as in the preceding photo.
 His jacket clearly has metallic buttons, so it was in all probability an LMS NCC issue.